 Overestimating Calorie Burn

-The American Council on Exercise studied the effects Pilates has on the body, and while the study found Pilates to be an effective way to burn calories and build muscle, the actual number of calories burned during Pilates turned out to be relatively low.
-You may burn as few as 175 calories per session, according to ACE.
+Even though Pilates is an effective way to burn calories and build muscle, the actual number of calories burned during Pilates turns out to be relatively low.
+Cleveland Clinic estimated that you can burn 500 calories in one hour and thirty-five minutes of Pilates and 167 in thirty minutes.
+Considering that a 155-pound person can burn 372 calories in 30 minutes of swimming laps, according to Harvard Health, Pilates hovers at the modest end of the scale.
 If you overestimate the number of calories you burn through exercise, you may also overestimate the number of calories you can eat each day without gaining weight.

 Pilates can be extraordinarily challenging.
 Even the exercises that feel easy call on your muscles to work extra hard.
 If you don't hydrate before, during and after Pilates, you could become dehydrated.
 When you're dehydrated, your body may retain water to compensate, which can show up on the scale as weight gain.
-Dehydration can also affect your electrolyte balance to the point that your cells and tissues swell.
+Dehydration can also affect your electrolyte balance to the point that your cells and tissues swell according to Mayo Clinic.
 Increasing fluid intake and continuing to exercise is the best way to relieve water weight gain.